Jan0660/JanD-Documentation/docs/commands.md

 ##### Options
 - **Processes$ (Position 0)**

-Get JanD information of information about a process.
+Get JanD information or information about a process.
 ### new
 **Aliases:** `new`, `add`
 ##### Options
 - **Name (Position 0)** Required.
 The process name.
 - **Command (Position 1)** Required.
 The command to start the new process with.
-- **Arguments (Position 2)** Required.
-The arguments to execute the command with.
+- **Arguments (Position 2)**  The arguments to execute the command with.

 Create a new process.
 ### kill